deeshka/pockethelp/README.md

 A fully functional web-based platform developed with Calude to support teachers' emotional well-being and foster community connection.
 PocketHelp provides emotional assessment tools, somatic exercise recommendations, and a Reddit-style community forum where educators can connect, share, and support each other.

+### **Demo Video**

 ## 🚀 Getting Started

 ### **Installation**
-No installation required!
-This is a standalone web application that runs entirely in your browser.
+Download the PocketHelp folder.
+Run the index.html file.
+This is a standalone web application that runs entirely in your browser without any additional requirements.

 ### **How to Open**

 1. **Double-click method:**
-   - Navigate to the `2 PocketHelp` folder
+   - Navigate to the `PocketHelp` folder
    - Double-click `index.html`
    - The app opens in your default browser